Carmen Anderson

 Carmelita 'Carmen' Anderson (née Bishop) is a Norfolk Islander lawn bowls international.

 Bowls career

 World Championship

-Anderson won the gold medal in the singles at the 1996 World Outdoor Bowls Championship in Adelaide.
+Anderson won the gold medal in the singles at the 1996 World Outdoor Bowls Championship in Leamington Spa.
 In 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.

 In 2023, she was selected as part of the team to represent the Norfolk Islands at the 2023 World Outdoor Bowls Championship.
 She participated in the women's pairs and the women's fours events.
 In the pairs partnering Shae Wilson, she won her group undefeated but lost to Malta in the quarter finals.

 Commonwealth Games

 She won Norfolk Island's first medal at the 1994 Commonwealth Games in Victoria, Canada, when she won a bronze medal.
 In 2022, she competed in the women's pairs and the Women's fours at the 2022 Commonwealth Games.